I was a mile wide and an inch deep.

 #2.
 Choose the right industry or vertical for you.

 In my experience, there are three main ways to select an area of focus.
 First, leverage the work you’ve already done, and then repeat.
 For example, if you’ve worked with textile manufacturers and have shown great value, target other textile companies to work with.
 Second, look to the future and find an area that is up-and-coming.
-For example, in Illinois we are legalizing medical marijuana.
+For example, in Illinois, we are legalizing medical marijuana.
 This may be an area to focus on as people look for legal help around this controversial new law.
+Because of the legalization of marijuana, people are searching for marijuana doctors illinois to see if they are eligible to start up a prescription, and you might be able to help them if they feel their case hasn’t been looked at properly.
 And lastly, ask, “What am I passionate about?”
 Do you care about something and want to get more involved.
 For example, one of my clients is very passionate about animals and is now focusing on working with dog shelters and veterinarians.
 Finding a niche’ that you are passionate about can make your legal career much more meaningful and enjoyable.

 #3.
 Finding a space, where there is space.